 If you are especially pigment-prone, you will need all the sun protection you can get.

-The sun is a number one factor for any skin conditions from freckles, light or severe discolouration, hyperpigmentation to the destruction of the collagen and elastin tissue and the scariest and fatal: skin cancer.
+The sun is a number one factor for any skin conditions from freckles, light or severe discoloration, hyperpigmentation to the destruction of the collagen and elastin tissue, and the scariest and fatal: skin cancer.

-Physical sunscreens that contain zinc oxide and titanium dioxide generally do a better job of protecting your skin as they are usually formulated to protect from both UVB rays (the ones that burn the skin) and UVA (the ones that age the skin).
+Physical sunscreens that contain zinc oxide and titanium dioxide generally do a better job of protecting your skin.
+They are usually formulated to protect from UVB rays (the ones that burn the skin) and UVA (the ones that age the skin).

-Re-apply your sunscreen every two hours for optimal protection when prolonging your time on the sun.
+Re-apply your sunscreen every two hours for optimal protection when prolonging your time in the sun.